Ganzes Ferienhaus

 Highfields in Caunton, Nottinghamshire sleeps 6 guests in 3 bedrooms.

 Highfields consists of a kitchen with an electric oven, electric hob, microwave, fridge/freezer, dishwasher, kettle, and toaster, a living/dining room with a woodburning stove and TV, a games room with a foosball table, and a utility.
 The bedrooms consist of a second-floor king-size, a king-size, and a twin with a truckle bed.
 Wooden Desk - with views out of the window.
 There is a bathroom with bath, shower over, basin, and WC, and a cloakroom with basin and WC.
 WiFi, fuel, and power included in the rent.
 Bed linen and towels included in the rent.
 Outside, there is off-road parking for 2 cars, a front non-enclosed garden with furniture, and a rear garden suitable for alfresco dining.
 Sorry, no smoking.
 Stay at Highfields for a getaway surrounded by countryside views in rural Nottinghamshire.
 Note: There is a good housekeeping bond of 350GBP.
 Note: Truckle bed in twin room can accommodate an extra child guest.
 Note: Two pubs in village - short walk (one is a gastro pub, just refurbished, opens sporadically).
 Note: Outdoor table tennis table available on request.
 Note: Four, old but serviceable, bicycles available on request, suitable for short local road rides - two adults and two teenagers.
+Note: Holiday rentals only - Worker bookings of one or two, by prior agreement only.
+Note: Property does not accept hen/stag parties or similar groups.
+Note: Electric car charging is not permitted - please locate nearest charging point prior to arrival

-Amenities: Central heating.
-Electric oven and hob, microwave, fridge/freezer, dishwasher, kettle, toaster.
+Games room and Utility room.
+Central heating.
+Fuel and power inc. in rent.
 TV, WiFi, foosball table.
-Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Off-road parking for 2 cars.
+Off-road parking for two cars.
 Front non-enclosed garden with furniture.
 Back enclosed garden with view across the farmer's field.
 Sorry, no smoking.
-Shops, supermarket, take-aways, restaurants 5 miles.
-Note: Truckle bed in twin room can accommodate an extra child guest.
-Note: Two pubs in village - short walk (the Plough is the the local's pub where you will be warmly welcomed, and the Caunton Beck is a gastro pub, it's just refurbished, so check their web site for opening times).
-Note: Outdoor table tennis table available on request.
-Note: Four, old but serviceable, bicycles available on request, suitable for short local road rides - two adults and two teenagers.
-Note: Good housekeeping bond of £350
+Shops, supermarket, take-aways and restaurants 5 miles.
+Truckle bed in twin room can accommodate an extra child guest.
+Two pubs in village - short walk (the Plough is the the local's pub where you will be warmly welcomed, and the Caunton Beck is a gastro pub, it's just refurbished, so check their web site for opening times) Outdoor table tennis table available on request.
+Four, old but serviceable, bicycles available on request, suitable for short local road rides - two adult's and two teenager's.
+Note: Good housekeeping bond of £350.
+Note: Holiday rentals only - worker bookings of one or two, by prior agreement only.
+Note: Property does not accept hen/stag parties or similar groups.
+Note: Electric car charging is not permitted - please locate nearest charging point prior to arrival

 Region: The ultimate in “year-round” appeal, the Peak District offers countryside, picturesque villages and magnificent scenery.
 It touches upon six counties and encloses 555 square miles of open moorland, flowing rivers, and wooded dales.